lykoss/lykos/README.md

 ### What does Open-Source mean?

 Open-Source means that the code is available for free for everyone to view, download, use, and modify.
-We however have a [License][license], which essentially means that you're not allowed to sell the code or gain profit from it in some way.
-We do not take donations yet.
+We however have a [License][license], which requires that you include it in all derivative works and other works which include lykos code.

 ### What is Werewolf?